asolove/asolove.github.io/sketchpad/impact.md

 "THE AS YET UNDREAMT OF THINGS THAT WILL BE DISPLAYED" (p.86)

+- We take for granted a lot of Sketchpad's impact

+  - "Isn't this how computers just are?"
+(Konstan 27)

 - Odds and ends

   - Meta-object protocol side comment